- Authors: transparadiso (Barbara Holub/ Paul Rajakovics)

 _the game as tool for the production of desires

-does viagra really work assistants, whereas the tías, the matrons of the home, were interested spectators.
+As site of intervention we chose the Hogar Maria Goretti, a home for girls from age 5-18.
+We decided to make a film with the girls, making use of the context of the international symposium and the attention the debates around the world heritage created in order to place relevant issues of that neighborhood far from the zone of the historical city center.
+We handed the cameras over to the girls, who assumed all the roles – as actresses, directors, videographers.
+The students and we served as coordinators and assistants, whereas the tías, the matrons of the home, were interested spectators.
 The doors of the home were opened and the street became the film set for one day.
 The video-project “lady arriba” was born.
 The film was shown at the TAC (taller de acción comunitaria, a community center closeby) and at the final exhibition of the workshop.
 The experience of switching roles produced a specific cultural and social space and left a strong impact on those involved – and also on the experts from the urban planning department.
-Therefore we decided to continue with the project
+Therefore we decided to continue with the project after the symposium.

 Barbara Holub (artist) and Paul Rajakovics (architect and urbanist) founded transparadiso in 1999 as platform in between architecture, urban design and urbanistic and artistic intervention. transparadiso is based in Vienna working on tools and strategies for direct urbanism.